 In addition to the above, there are other proposals under consideration which are not concluded.
-These include a Planning Proposal for 200 units in Chatswood (non CBD) and another which proposes 194 units in Willoughby.
-In addition, a State Significant development has an approval for 400 dwellings at the Channel 9 site in Artarmon which has not been activated.
+These include a Planning Proposal for 200 units in Chatswood (non CBD) and another which proposes 250 units in Willoughby.
+In addition, a State Significant development has an approval for 460 dwellings at the Channel 9 site in Artarmon.
+Recently, a Development Application has been lodged for the first building.
+These unaccounted sites total potentially 910 extra dwellings.

 As mentioned in the Seniors Housing Section, Site Compatibility Certificates have been approved at Willoughby Legions Club, 26 Crabbes Avenue, North Willoughby for 36-72 residential aged care facility beds and approximately 99-125 self-contained units.
 Another is being considered for the Chatswood Golf Club for 106 self-contained apartments with ancillary services and facilities.